awsdocs/amazon-connect-admin-guide/doc_source/chat.md

 After a chat is transferred to an agent, the **Contacts Incoming** metric is incremented\.
 The CTR for the transfer no longer increments the API, but it does increment **Contacts Incoming**\.

-## Chat encryption<a name="chat-encryption"></a>

-Chat messages are encrypted end\-to\-end\.
-We use a service\-owned key that is unique to the instance for encrypting and saving messages\.

-A customer\-provided encryption key is used to encrypt transcripts that are stored in Amazon S3\.

-Chat encryption allows for use cases where security is critical, such as authenticated secure chat in mobile banking applications\.

 ## More information<a name="chat-more-info"></a>

 To learn more about chat, check out the following topics: